kamillionlabs/hateoflux-documentation/docs/cookbook.md

 3. **Implementation of `getResourceTClass()`**: The implementation is also trivial as it simply returns a `ResourceT` which the assembler already specifies.

+4. **Implementation of `getEmbeddedTClass()`**: Similarly we implement the same for the embedded resource type.

-4. **The Method `buildSelfLinkForResource()`**: Defines how the self link for the (main) resource should look.
+5. **The Method `buildSelfLinkForResource()`**: Defines how the self link for the (main) resource should look.
 In this case, the self link is for any `OrderDTO` that is wrapped by the assembler.
 This applies only for a **single** resource.

-5. **Implementation of `buildSelfLinkForResource()`**: The link is manually built here (as opposed to building it with `SpringControllerLinkBuilder`).
+6. **Implementation of `buildSelfLinkForResource()`**: The link is manually built here (as opposed to building it with `SpringControllerLinkBuilder`).
 The `resourceToWrap` is a given resource that the assembler wraps when prompted to.
 Note that the relation is automatically set, i.e., overwritten to "self".
 This means that setting the relation here has no effect.

-6. **Prepending the base URL**: The `ServerWebExchange` is injected automatically into the controller by Spring, if specified, and holds various information about the HTTP request that a controller received. `Link.prependBaseUrl()` extracts the base URL (i.e., protocol, host, and port) from the `ServerWebExchange` and prepends it to the specified `href`.
+7. **Prepending the base URL**: The `ServerWebExchange` is injected automatically into the controller by Spring, if specified, and holds various information about the HTTP request that a controller received. `Link.prependBaseUrl()` extracts the base URL (i.e., protocol, host, and port) from the `ServerWebExchange` and prepends it to the specified `href`.

-7. **Implementation of `buildSelfLinkForEmbedded()`**: The method defines how the self link for the embedded resource should look.
+8. **Implementation of `buildSelfLinkForEmbedded()`**: The method defines how the self link for the embedded resource should look.
 Technically, the embedded resource is also wrapped.
 In this case, the self link is for any `ShipmentDTO` that is embedded in an `OrderDTO` by the assembler.
 The base URL and an additional attribute `hreflang` are also added to the link.

-8. **The Method `buildSelfLinkForResourceList`**: Defines the self link for a **list** of resources, i.e., a list of `OrderDTO`s.
+9. **The Method `buildSelfLinkForResourceList`**: Defines the self link for a **list** of resources, i.e., a list of `OrderDTO`s.
 In contrast to `buildSelfLinkForResource`, which builds the self link for a single resource, this method does not provide the elements.
 Generally, this shouldn't be required in the first place, as the self link shouldn't contain information about each and every list.

-9. **Accessing Query Parameters**: Among the other things that the `ServerWebExchange` provides are the query parameters used.
+10. **Accessing Query Parameters**: Among the other things that the `ServerWebExchange` provides are the query parameters used.
 By accessing them, we can construct the URL that was called to trigger the controller.

-10. **Defining the Link**: Since we know that the controller makes use of query parameters, we need to specify them in the URL (it depends on the controller implementation, of course).
+11. **Defining the Link**: Since we know that the controller makes use of query parameters, we need to specify them in the URL (it depends on the controller implementation, of course).
 The URL should correspond to whatever was called to trigger the controller.
 Note that we didn't use the `SpringControllerLinkBuilder` because `linkTo` is type-safe and expects exact types, whereas the `ServerWebExchange` only provides a `MultiValueMap<String, String>` that bundles together all variables.
 The link is then expanded and prepended with the base URL.

 Now that we have the assembler, we can start using it in the `OrderController`: